 If you need official copies of immunization records for your child, look at these places:

 - State health department: You can either request a copy of your child’s immunization record.
 Or, you can find out your child’s record in immunization registry, or Immunization Information System (IIS).
 This IIS is a computer system that your doctor or public health clinic may use to keep track of child’s immunizations.
 Most states have an IIS.
-This is usually used by healthcare providers to provide you with immunization record but parents may also access their child’s it by obtaining a Personal Identification Number from their child’s healthcare provider.
-You can contact the IIS in the state here (https://www.cdc.gov/vaccines/programs/iis/contacts-locate-records.html#state)
+IIS is used by healthcare providers to provide you with immunization record but parents may also access it by obtaining a Personal Identification Number from their child’s healthcare provider.
+You can contact the IIS in the state here (https://www.cdc.gov//programs/iis/contacts-locate-records.html#state)

 What if I am not able to retrieve my child immunization records or they are incomplete?